Trust Centers: Overview

 - Help you spend less time filling out security questionnaires and fielding requests for security policies and compliance documentation.

-Trust Exchange users on free accounts can publish one Trust Page; users on paid Trust Exchange accounts can publish up to five Trust Pages.If you are a single company with multiple, distinct product lines, we recommend publishing one Trust Page per product line.
+Trust Exchange users on free accounts can publish one Trust Center; users on paid Trust Exchange accounts can publish up to five Trust Centers.If you are a single company with multiple, distinct product lines, we recommend publishing one Trust Center per product line.
 Doing this enables you to share unique security information relevant to each product line, making it easier for your customers and prospects to get the information they actually need.

-Creating and publishing a Trust Page is a quick and easy way to proactively and securely share your security posture and related documentation.
+Creating and publishing a Trust Center is a quick and easy way to proactively and securely share your security posture and related documentation.

 - Step 4: Manage access and subscribers

-What can you share on a Trust Page?
+What can you share on a Trust Center?

 -